dotnet/android/Documentation/building/configuration.md

   * `$(IgnoreMaxMonoVersion)`: Skip the enforcement of the `$(MonoRequiredMaximumVersion)` property.
 This is so that developers can run against the latest and greatest.
 But the build system can enforce the min and max versions.
-The default is `true`, however on Jenkins we use:
+The default is `true`, however on CI we use:

          /p:IgnoreMaxMonoVersion=False